reisraff/cim/README.md

 # CIM [BETA]

-Provide a way to run interactively a "C" code and also a simple piece of that.
+It provides a way to run interactively a "C" code and also a simple piece of that.

 ## What it does